nlenno1/find-my-meal-ms2/README.md

 # Features
 navbar
 - Logo - to give clear business identity and act as a link to index.html
-- Home Button - link to index.html (not visable at tablet breakpoint)
+- Home Button - link to index.html (not visible at tablet breakpoint)
 - About Button - Link to a modal with instructions on how to use the service and background information
 - Recipe finder Button - A drop down menu to the 3 recipe finders
 - My Supplies Button - Link to a modal containing a list of the supplies the user has
     - In this modal the user will be able to add and remove items to use later on
-- Contact Button - link to contact.html which allows users to contact the developer (not visable at tablet breakpoint)
+- Contact Button - link to contact.html which allows users to contact the developer (not visible at tablet breakpoint)

 footer
 - Accreditation to Spoonacular API as layed out in the usage terms and conditions,